lukasexists/meower.py/README.md

 py -m build
 ```
 ## Upgrading
 `meower.py` is a ongoing project, so you'd might want to check for updates regularly.
-You can find new releases on [GitHub Releases](https://github.com/Mwalters75/meower.py/releases/latest), or on [PyPI](https://pypi.org/project/meower/#history).
 You can update the package like this:
 ### Linux
 ```
-pip3 install meower==x.x.x
+pip3 install --upgrade meower
 ```
 ### Windows
 ```
-py -m pip install meower==x.x.x
+py -m pip install --upgrade meower
 ```